ronnahom96/property-manager/README.md

 Mongoose - Easy to use, i knew that it can be suitable for the requirements.
 Tsyringe - For Dependency Injection
+Cache Mechanism - For simplicity i used in memory cache solution to store the balance per property.

 ## TODO
 1. Make the search more generic.